crypdick/isomerase.github.io/_posts/2024-01-17-Richards-ML-Study-Guide.md

 ### ["Essence of linear algebra" 3Blue1Brown playlist](https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab&index=1)

 This is an excellent playlist that focuses on building intuition for linear algebra.
 It purposefully avoids computation and instead focuses on the geometric interpretation of linear algebra.
-I recommend watching this playlist before taking a linear algebra course.
+I recommend starting here.

 ### [Gilbert Strang's lectures on Linear Algebra](https://www.youtube.com/watch?v=ZK3O402wf1c&list=PL49CF3715CB9EF31D&index=1)

 Gilbert Strang is a legendary MIT professor.
 This was one of the original courses posted to MIT OpenCourseWare and is still one of the best.
-It is a full course on linear algebra, and it is a great resource for learning the computational side of linear algebra.
-I recommend watching this playlist after watching the 3Blue1Brown playlist.
+It is a full-length and comprehensive course on linear algebra.

 ## Probability and Statistics